Advice > Product management

 Google was founded by PhD students and has retained a tradition of hiring particularly technical candidates.
 This applies to product management too, and Google PMs tend to be more technical than average.

-As a result, you'll likely need to answer technical questions during the interview process.
+As a result, as an aspiring APM, you'll likely need to answer technical questions during the interview process.
 As you can see below, these questions often don't include coding.
 They are centered on whether or not you understand certain technical concepts and can explain them simply.

 For more information, check out our article on how to answer technical interview questions.